February 06, 2025

 A confusion exists regarding the matter of what separates revisionism from a progressive development of theory prevalent among new socialists.
 This confusion results in the inability to disambiguate between a development of theory as seen with Lenin and a deviation from it, particularly as revisionists in the past and present have attempted to distract from this critical distinction; asserting their deviations represent an “evolution” of Marxism in the same vain as Leninism is to classical Marxism.

-In short, to revise Marxism (e.g. as done by Kautsky, Mao, Khrushchev, etc.) is to weaken it, falsify it, and remove its revolutionary content in accord with the desires of the exploiters.
+In short, to revise Marxism (e.g. as done by Kautsky, Khrushchev, etc.) is to weaken it, falsify it, and remove its revolutionary content in accord with the desires of the exploiters.
 Revisionism injects idealism, mysticism, and superstition into a science (Marxism).
 On the contrary, to make a progressive advancement of Marxist theory (e.g. that made by Lenin and Stalin) is to preserve its revolutionary contents if not make them more empowering to the working class movement.

 It is commonly stated, particularly amongst followers of revisionism, that aspects of Marxism must in fact be revised or otherwise omitted due to temporal developments; that since the time of Marx and Engels, or even Lenin and Stalin, are so distant from our own, that their words and ideas no longer hold meaning to the proletarian movement.
 This could not be further from reality: